vi-bulchandani/smart-lab/Flutter application/src/face_recognition_app/README.md

 ## Other files

 - `*.tflite`: The facenet models used in the app
-- `*.apk`: Fat apk files of the app corresponding to the different modesl used
+- `*.apk`: Fat apk files of the app corresponding to the different models used
-- `install.bat/install.sh`: will download the facenet model and associated files on the computer
+- `install.bat/install.sh`: will download the facenet model and associated files on the computer.

+Note: In case you're changing the source code of the app, first ensure that you run install.bat/install.sh file on your system beforehand.
+This installs some required files and the models required for the app.
+This is also required if you're doing a debug run of the app or generating a new apk of the app (say after changing the source code)

 ----------------------------------------------------